jamnjeri/Alx_DjangoLearnLab/0x1.Introduction_ to_ Django/LibraryProject/bookshelf/create.md

 book = Book.objects.create(title="1984", author="George Orwell", publication_year=1949) <Book: Book object (1)>

+But if it's on the terminal you can also use:
 ```python
 from bookshelf.models import Book
 new_book = Book(title="1984", author="George Orwell", publication_year=1949)